 Jacqui Louez Schoorl

-With thanks to Alberts, BMG, Aon and APRA AMCOS, the 2020 winning songwriter, Thelma Plum took home a cash prize of A$50,000 and joined the eminent company of past winners:
+With thanks to Alberts, Sony Music Publishing and APRA AMCOS, the 2021 winning songwriter, Genesis Owusu took home a cash prize of A$50,000 and joined the eminent company of past winners:

 Do I have to be a member of APRA AMCOS or another Performing Right Organisation (PRO) to enter?